ellisimo03/Travelling-salesman-problem/README.md

 ```

 # How it works
-Here I will explain how the algorithm works in a clear and straighforward way so you can learn, understand and potentially implement the algorithm in your own way!
+Here I will explain how the algorithm works in a clear and straight forward way so you can learn, understand and potentially implement the algorithm in your own way!

 Population: